felixgravila/custom_beatmap_renamer/README.md

 ## Usage:

-Copy .py file to CustomLevels folder and execute it using python3 from the folder
+Copy .py file to CustomLevels folder and execute it using python from the folder